cendig/cendig.github.io/README.md

 - yarn
 - vendor\bin\jigsaw serve --port=8080

-go to localhost:8000 to access website
+go to localhost:8000 to access the website